TB; Tuberculosis - pulmonary; Mycobacterium - pulmonary

 When people do not take their TB medicines like they are supposed to, the infection can become much more difficult to treat.
 The TB bacteria can become resistant to treatment.
 This means the medicines no longer work.

-If a person is not taking all the medicines as directed, a provider may need to watch the person take the prescribed medicines.
+If a person is not taking all the medicines as directed, a nurse or public health worker may need to watch the person take the prescribed medicines.
 This approach is called directly observed therapy.
 In this case, medicines may be given 2 or 3 times a week.

 You may need to stay at home or be admitted to a hospital for 2 to 4 weeks to avoid spreading the disease to others until you are no longer contagious.